arubk/Blockchain-based-ledger-system---Pychain---Challenge18/README.md

        streamlit run pychain.py

-In case it shows this message:
+In case Command Promt shows this message:
      "If you're one of our development partners or you're interested in getting personal technical support or Streamlit updates, please enter your email address below.
 Otherwise, you may leave the field blank."